ASGCOPS/dicos_document/docs/source/data_storage_transfer.rst

 FileZilla™ (Windows/MacOS/Linux)
 ----------------------------------

 `FileZilla™ <https://filezilla-project.org/>`_ have file manager like UI.
-Connect to our UI with your DiCOS account, and the left panel will show the files in the UI, then you could go ahead with the download/upload.
+Connect to our UI with your DiCOS account, and the left panel will show the files in the UI, then you could go ahead with the download/upload operations.

 .. seealso::